Two Indian men were killed in an ambush attack in the Bergamo area in Italy outside a makeshift warehouse used as a gurdwara.

 The incident occurred at approximately 11:50 on April 17 in Covo, a small town thirty kilometres from Bergamo.

 The victims have now been identified as Rajinder Singh, 48, a resident of the same municipality in the lower Bergamo area, and Gurmit Singh, 48, from Agnadello (Cremona).
-Both were fathers of three children.

 Eyewitnesses said that the victims stepped out from the building that housed a Sikh temple.
 Initial reports said that the man fired the shots from the car.

-There were about 10 bullet casings recovered from the scene.
+There were about 10 bullet casings recovered from the ground.
 Witnesses saw the man raise the weapon and fire.
 The first five or six times were at Rajinder Singh and then at least twice more at Gurmit Singh.
-Both were hit in the head, "Rajinder was also hit in the chest and neck, and Gurmit in the leg," said Gurdeep Singh, a 52-year-old driver who was close to being hit by the bullets.
+Both were hit in the head, "Rajinder was also hit in the chest and neck, and Gurmit in the leg," said Gurdeep Singh, a 52-year-old driver who nearly fell into the path of the bullets.
+After the shooting, the killer got back into the car, which was driven by an accomplice, and fled with two other people, the latter in a second car.

 By the time the ambulance arrived, the victims were dead.
-The bodies have now been transferred to the Institute of Forensic Medicine in Pavia for autopsies.
+The bodies have now been transferred to the Institute of Forensic Medicine in Pavia for subsequent autopsies.

 The investigations into the shooting and the attackers who fled the scene are being conducted by the Carabinieri Investigative Unit and the Treviglio company and are coordinated by prosecutor Fabio Magnolo, who is on their trail.
 The names and license plates have been collected.

-The incident took place as the victims were participating in preparations for the Vaisakhi festival, which is scheduled to take place over the weekend.
+The incident also took place as the victims were participating in preparations for the Vaisakhi festival, which is scheduled to take place over the weekend.

 The festival celebrations were subsequently cancelled.